-I’ve sat down with hundreds of potential clients in my career, and I’m always amazed how few questions I receive.
+I’ve sat down with hundreds of potential clients in my career, and I’m always amazed at how few questions I receive.
 Sure, I get the common question, “What are your fees?”, but almost nothing else.
-It appears to me that people spend more time researching a new washer and dryer, than a new financial advisor.
+It appears to me that people spend more time researching a new washer and dryer than a new financial advisor.
 Yet, choosing the right financial advisor is one of the biggest, and potentially costliest, decisions that a person can make.
 I’m convinced the reason that more people don’t ask more questions is that they simply don’t know the right questions to ask.
 If you don’t know the right questions to ask, how are you able to compare which financial advisor may be best for you?
-Most people come in my office because they were referred by a friend.
+Most people come to my office because they were referred by a friend.
 That is great, but just because I am the right fit for your friend, doesn’t mean that I am right for you too.
 This article discusses the questions that you should be asking potential financial advisors in order to find the right one for you.

 Are you a fiduciary?

 Would you rather work with someone looking out for your best interest or the best interest of the advisor?
 That may seem like a dumb question, yet this is the difference between working with a fiduciary or not.
 A non-fiduciary is essentially a salesperson.
 He sells you a financial product and receives a commission.
 A fiduciary on the other hand needs to have the best interest of the client at all times.
 Typically, this means that a fiduciary charges a fee based on account size, or a retainer fee each year.
 Rarely, will a fiduciary sell you a product, rather just a service.
-You should demand that your financial advisor is a fiduciary.
+You should demand that your financial advisor be a fiduciary.

 What are the total fees that I will pay?